Gate Locks for Wooden Gates & Garage Doors: a guide.

 Mortice Deadlocks

-allows for the lock to be opened from either side of the doors, being a
+A mortice deadlock allows for the lock to be opened from either side of the doors, being a deadlock however once the lock is unlocked there is nothing to stop the doors

-meeting stiles or not (doors overlap when closed), if so then you will need to
+If buying a deadlock then it’s worth checking whether your doors have rebated meeting stiles or not (doors overlap when closed), if so then you will need to also purchase a matching rebate kit as otherwise you will not be able to fit

-the lock.
-If buying a deadlock then look for one that meets British Standards
+If buying a deadlock then look for one that meets British Standards and is also CE Marked.

-pros:- A very secure garage door lock
+- A very secure garage door lock

 - Key lockable from either side